sbt/website/src/sphinx/Detailed-Topics/Parsing-Input.md

 This page describes the parser combinators in sbt.
-These parser combinators are typically used to parse user input and provide tab completion for /Extending/Input-Tasks and /Extending/Commands.
+These parser combinators are typically used to parse user input and provide tab completion for `/Extending/Input-Tasks` and `/Extending/Commands`.
 If you are already familiar with Scala's parser combinators, the methods are mostly the same except that their arguments are strict.
 There are two additional methods for controlling tab completion that are discussed at the end of the section.

 Parser combinators build up a parser from smaller parsers.
-A Parser[T] in its most basic usage is a function String =\> Option[T].
-It accepts a String to parse and produces a value wrapped in Some if parsing succeeds or None if it fails.
-Error handling and tab completion make this picture more complicated, but we'll stick with Option for this discussion.
+A `Parser[T]` in its most basic usage is a function `String => Option[T]`.
+It accepts a `String` to parse and produces a value wrapped in `Some` if parsing succeeds or `None` if it fails.
+Error handling and tab completion make this picture more complicated, but we'll stick with `Option` for this discussion.

 The following examples assume the imports: :